 Top 10 MLB Rivalries of All Time

 Baseball is commonly referred to as “America’s Pastime,” drawing fans and viewers from across the country to watch intense matchups between teams who have been dominating the diamond for decades.
 Naturally, the great love for baseball across America has led to the creation of many rivalries between various teams in Major League Baseball (MLB).
-Many of these rivalries have existed for decades and still lead to bombastic performances from players and fans alike.
+Many of these feuds have existed for decades and still lead to bombastic performances from players and fans alike.

 - New York Yankees vs Boston Red Sox

 - Los Angeles Dodgers vs San Francisco Giants

 - Chicago Cubs vs Chicago White Sox